-There are not many books written about Delhi, although there are so many avenues that the city offers for writers, so many facets, so many contradictions and contrasts, so much history, so many influences, so much power that each can have a series of books on it.
-In fact as I write this it almost feels that Delhi has so much of so many things.
-This is one of the few books that talk about Delhi, its past and how it has changed and how there are relics of each era still living within it, the influences of each one who wanted to rule the world from this city, the ones who perished and the ones who continue to live irrespective of everything else.
+There are not many books written about Delhi.
+Although there are so many avenues that the city offers for writers.
+So many facets, so many contradictions, and contrasts, so much history, so many influences, so much power that each can have a series of books on it.
+In fact, as I write this it almost feels that Delhi has so much of so many things.
+City of Djinns is one of the few books that talk about Delhi.
+Its past and how it has changed.
+How there are relics of each era still living within it.
+The influences of each one who wanted to rule the world from this city.
+The ones who perished and the ones who continue to live irrespective of everything else.
 I always believe that every book has a time in your life.

-It is a well rounded book that presents the various aspects of the city both as they exist today and as they would have existed in the known history and as they may have existed in the lesser known times.
-It is a book written with lots of observations and through numerous conversations, deriving inferences from them but without any judgments made of any kind.
+City of Djinns is a well-rounded book that presents the various aspects of the city.
+Both as they exist today and as they would have existed in the known history and as they may have existed in the lesser known times.
+It is a book written with lots of observations and through numerous conversations.
+Deriving inferences from them but without any judgments made of any kind.
 Author along with his wife spent a year in Delhi and discovered the city.
-He speaks of present through his landlords, his taxi driver and by making you feel the weather of the city.
-He takes you to various eras through his interactions with the people who are remnants of those eras, through the various structures that punctuate the city and through the literature that he read during this time.
+He speaks of the present through his landlords, his taxi driver and by making you feel the weather of the city.
+He takes you to various eras through his interactions with the people who are remnants of those eras, through the various structures that punctuate the city.
+And through the literature that he read during this time.

 The author points to some interesting observations about the myths around this city.
 Like that the kings and emperors who built the city came and went leaving behind just the buildings.
 But the saints of the city continue to live irrespective of who rules the city and how big the kingdom is.
 He also shares a myth that whoever built Delhi lost it, which has not been proved otherwise till now.
 Right from the time of Pandavas till the British who were the last ones to build the New Delhi.
 At the same time whoever came here from anywhere has left a mark that continues to be an integral part of the city.